The entire first floor of The Union Pacific Railroad Museum is dedicated to the "Building America" exhibit.

 This exhibit takes the story of constructing the Transcontinental Railroad to an entirely new level.
-With an immersive design and cutting-edge technology, visitors will be transported to the 1860s as they learn about frontier life, the monumental work needed for constructing the railroad and the communities that were created along its route.
+Visitors will be transported to the 1860s as they learn about frontier life, the monumental work needed for constructing the railroad, and the communities that were created along its route.

 Key components of the "Building America" exhibit include: